thekumi/MaRGE/README.md

 Take a look at the MaRGE [Documentation](https://josalggui.github.io/MaRGE/)! (under development)

 Take a look at the MaRGE [PyPi](https://pypi.org/project/marge-mri/)

+## Local Configuration

+You can override the default settings for the marcos_client package by creating a Python config file in one of these locations (checked in this order):

+1. The file specified by the `MARCOS_CLIENT_CONFIG` environment variable
+2. `local_config.py` in the directory you are running `marge` from
+3. `~/.config/marcos_config.py` in your home directory

+If a variable is not set in your config file, the package default will be used.

+**To create a custom config file:**

+Copy [`default_config.py`](marge/marcos/marcos_client/default_config.py) to one of the locations above and edit it.

 ### [Setting up a Red Pitaya](https://github.com/josalggui/MaRGE/wiki/Setting-up-Red-Pitaya)